Cobular/distest/README.md

     - [x] assert_reaction_equals
     - [x] ensure_silence
     - [x] ask_human
-- [ ] Allow running tests from the command line
+- [x] Allow running tests from the command line
-    - [ ] Add CLI mode section to the readme
+    - [x] Add CLI mode section to the readme
-    - [ ] Have the bot return exit codes depending on test status
+    - [x] Have the bot return exit codes depending on test status
 - [ ] More test types
+- [ ] Prep for pip, get it packaged